-We adapt the curriculum and learning environment for pupils with SEN:
+We adapt the curriculum and learning environment for pupils with SEN to remove barriers to learning.

 - Fine motor skills group